 For example, I often hear clients recounting an upsetting argument they had with their spouse in bed.
-Because they’re so focused on the content of the argument and how they felt, they miss a crucial factual detail: It was 11:00 PM! (it’s shocking to me that anyone is ever able to have a productive conversation with their spouse after being awake and working hard for 16+ hours!)
+Because they’re so focused on the content of the argument and how they felt, they miss a crucial factual detail: It was 11:00 PM… Of course the conversation devolved into an argument!

-In other words, a major reason people tend to get into fights and get upset in the evenings is because they’re exhausted.
+A major reason people tend to get into fights and get upset in the evenings is simply because they’re exhausted.
 Recognizing the important role that time-of-day, for example, plays in our mood helps us be more empathetic and compassionate with ourselves when we’re upset.

-If you want to get better at understanding your difficult emotions and bad mood—and improve your emotional intelligence along the way—start by slowing yourself down and observing “just the facts” of the situation.
+If you want to get better at understanding your difficult emotions start by slowing yourself down and observing “just the facts” of the situation.

-If you’re not sure where to start, try answering these 4 questions: When?
+If you’re not sure where to start, try answering these four questions: When?
 Where?
 Who?
 What?

 - When did I first start feeling upset?